Pressure vessel: Backward extrusion

-Drawn:
+Drawn

-Seamless cylinders may also be cold drawn from steel plate discs to a cylindrical cup form, in two or three stages.
+Seamless cylinders may also be cold drawn from steel plate discs to a cylindrical cup form, in two to four stages, depending on the final ratio of diameter to cylinder length.
 After forming the base and side walls, the top of the cylinder is trimmed to length, heated and hot spun to form the shoulder and close the neck.
-This process thickens the material of the shoulder.
+The spinning process thickens the material of the shoulder.
 The cylinder is heat-treated by quenching and tempering to provide the best strength and toughness.

+Spun from seamless tube

+A seamless steel cylinder can also be formed by hot spinning a closure at both ends of a length of seamless tube.
+The base is first closed completely, and trimmed to form a smooth internal surface before the shoulder and neck are formed.

 Regardless of the method used to form the cylinder, it will be machined to finish the neck and cut the neck threads, heat treated, cleaned, and surface finished, stamp marked, tested, and inspected for quality assurance.

-Welded

-Large and low pressure vessels are commonly manufactured from formed plates welded together.
-Weld quality is critical to safety in pressure vessels for human occupancy.

 Composite

-Composite pressure vessels are generally filament wound rovings in a thermosetting polymer matrix.
+Composite pressure vessels are generally laid up from filament wound rovings in a thermosetting polymer matrix.
 The mandrel may be removable after cure, or may remain a part of the finished product, often providing a more reliable gas or liquid-tight liner, or better chemical resistance to the intended contents than the resin matrix.
 Metallic inserts may be provided for attaching threaded accessories, such as valves and pipes.

+Advantages claimed for composite pressure vessels are relatively light weight, corrosion resistance, design flexibility and lower fabrication cost for some applictions.

+Development of composite vessels

+To classify the different structural principles of gas storage cylinders, 4 types are defined.